A Guide to Muck Diving in Lembeh

 Have you heard about Muck Diving?
 Here we explain about the wonders of muck, what it is and how to dive it….

 The term “muck” diving actually takes its name from the sediment that lies on the bottom and it can be a mixture of sand, silt, natural debris such as dead corals or manmade debris ranging from tyres through to paint cans and beer bottles – ask any experienced muck diver – they will have probably seen them all.
-The Lembeh Strait is a volcanic region so our black sand makes for perfect muck diving.
+The Lembeh Strait in North Sulawesi is a volcanic region so our black sand makes for perfect muck diving.

 Muck diving is something every seasoned diver should try and every macro-photographer NEEDS to try but beware, it can be highly addictive!
 After entering the water, which is often a little murky, don’t be surprised if it takes your eyes a minute or so to adjust.
 Keep looking down until the bottom comes into sight and then the fun begins.
 As you swim along you have to focus very closely on the bottom searching anything that looks like it doesn’t quite belong.
 There have been numerous times when novice muck divers have been known to swim over a “leaf” without realising it was actually a cockatoo waspfish – look at everything, and not just a cursory glance, study everything and look out for features such a disguised fins or eyes.